banyanlogic/website/programs.md

 ## CyberSecurity Program Development
 * Enabling CxOs and CISOs to benchmark
-* Empower to go to next level
+* Empower to go to the next level of Program success
 * Obsolence risk assessment